 Taler Patishapta and beyond

-Sugar Palm is having a distinguished smell and as a result, all the dishes we cook with it are loaded with the famous aroma of Tal.
+Sugar Palm has a distinguished smell and as a result, all the dishes we cook with it are loaded with the famous aroma of Tal.
 Taler Pathishapta pithe is no exception.

 Sugar Palm benefits